nileshk/truedolist/README.markdown

 The project is currently configured to use an sqlite3 database, but you should be able to configure whatever database you want (I have not used any database specific code, though if I do, it will be for PostgreSQL).

+There currently is no login page, so you will need to login through the admin application first and then navigate to `/static/index.html`.

 Credits
 -------